White Light Rock & Roll Review (2004)

 To learn more about how you can help in the struggle for human rights please visit Amnesty on the web.

-in Canada:
+in Canada: amnesty.ca

-in the United States:
+in the United States: amnestyusa.org

-internationally:
+internationally: amnesty.org

-- The paintings front and back are Second Beach Three & Second Beach Four by Lisa Visagie.
+• The paintings front and back are Second Beach Three & Second Beach Four by Lisa Visagie.

-- The liner art was shot at the Vancouver Art Gallery.
-It's the same place where they filmed Matt's "hot or not" session on MuchMusic.
+• The liner art was shot at the Vancouver Art Gallery.
+It's the same place where they filmed Matt's "Hot or Not" session on MuchMusic.

-- The first 30,000 copies of this album came in a "digipak" which to keep it simple was made of cardboard.
+• The first 30,000 copies of this album came in a "digipak" which, to keep it simple, was made of cardboard.